 Why do VCs care so much?

 Scooter hype is, in large part, thanks to another “proper transportation vehicle” craze: that of the taxi firms.
-With ride-hailing company Lyft listing on the public market last week and Uber soon to list at a mega valuation, VCs who missed out on taxis don’t want to make the same mistake again.
+With ride-hailing companies Lyft and Uber listing on the public market earlier this year at mega valuations, VCs who missed out on taxis don’t want to make the same mistake again.

 “If a micro mobility is a tenth of what has happened in the taxi world, it would be a meaningful play,” says Frolov. “[And there are] a lot of reasons why it could be comparable by size.”